Launching Copper Production in Mexico’s Chihuahua State

 Historical activity on the mine includes detailed reconnaissance sampling in the previously mined regions of the mine in 2010 and detail and regional mapping and sampling in 2011.

-Since 2015, VVC has been working on obtaining the required permits and approvals for launching the initial phase of production at Samalayuca.
-This has included obtaining zoning approvals from various bodies.
-Throughout this process, VVC has seen support from government officials and local land owners that see value in the development of the Samalayuca property.
+Since 2015, VVC Exploration has been working on obtaining the required permits and approvals for launching production at Samalayuca.
+Throughout this process, VVC Exploration has seen support from government officials and local land owners that see value in the development of the Samalayuca property.
+The company finally received its environmental and land use change permits in July 2019.

-In February 2017, the company filed for drilling permit for 53 drilling sites which would help in developing a further geological understanding of the property and lead to an updated NI 43-101 resource estimate and help plan the anticipated Pilot mine.
-These permits were approved by SEMARNAT (Mexico’s Ministry of Environment) in May 2017 and VVC launched a 3,000-meter drilling program in late August 2017 alongside ongoing geological surveys.
+In February 2017, the company filed for drilling permit for 53 drilling sites which could help in developing a further geological understanding of the property and lead to an updated NI 43-101 resource estimate.
+These permits were approved by SEMARNAT (Mexico’s Ministry of Environment) in May 2017 and VVC Exploration launched a 3,000-meter drilling program in August 2017.

 Pilot Mine Initiative

-As the Samalayuca property is situated in an area that has minimal vegetation, the environmental mitigation costs will be minimal.
-And because the mineralization is near surface the cost of mining will be low.
-Additionally, as the mineralization shows oxide copper, it is relatively inexpensive to recover and VVC plans use low cost, low tech processing, producing copper cement that is directly usable in many industrial processes.
+The Samalayuca property is situated in an area that has minimal vegetation, which is expected to keep environmental mitigation costs low.
+The mineralization at the Samalayuca property occurs close to the surface and should be relatively inexpensive to recover, keeping mining costs low.
+VVC Exploration plans use low-cost, low-tech processing, producing copper cement that is directly usable in many industrial processes.

-The La Tuna project is a wholly-owned 9,000-acre property located in Mexico’s Sinaloa state at the meeting point of the Rio Fuerte and Rio Baboyahui rivers.
-Located in a known mining region, the property is supported by infrastructure including reliable infrastructure.
+The La Tuna project is a wholly-owned 9,000-acre property located at the meeting point of the Rio Fuerte and Rio Baboyahui rivers in Mexico’s Sinaloa state.
+The property is located in a known mining region that is supported by reliable infrastructure.

 James (Jim) Culver, PhD—President, CEO and Director